elegant-scipy/elegant-scipy/markdown/ch8.markdown

 Much easier to understand!

 This strategy also has an advantage over the original NumPy implementation: if we scale our data to millions or billions of rows, our computer might struggle to hold all the data in memory.
-In contrast, here we are only loading lines from disk one at a time, and maintaining a single line's worth of data.
+In contrast, here we are only loading lines from disk one at a time, and maintaining only a single line's worth of data.

 ## k-mer counting and error correction